“Tips for Lowering Taxes in Retirement”

-For most individuals, their retirement savings are going to be within a company retirement plan (401K, 403B, etc.).
+For the majority of individuals, their retirement savings are going to be within a company retirement plan (401K, 403B, etc.).
 When they leave their employer, they will likely roll these savings into a Traditional IRA and that is where the Required Minimum Distribution (RMD) comes into play.
 The RMD rules state that a minimum amount of money must be withdrawn from your Traditional IRA (or company retirement plan) every year starting when the owner reaches age 72 (used to be 70 ½ before the SECURE Act).
 You can always take more than the RMD every year, but it acts as the minimum that you MUST take, which also means you won’t have as much flexibility with your taxable income from age 72 onwards.
-They calculate your RMD based on a percentage of your year-end account balance from the previous year and the equation can be found here.
-So, is there a way around the RMD rule?
-How can I manage these funds prior to age 72 to reduce my RMD?
+They calculate your RMD based on a percentage of your year end account balance from the previous year and the equation can be found here.
+So is there a way around the RMD rule?
+How can I manage these funds prior to age 72?

 The Roth IRA Conversion

-One common approach that you can take before you reach age 72 is to consider converting a portion (or all) of your Traditional IRA assets into a Roth IRA.
-The Roth IRA has many benefits, but beyond being a tax-free vehicle, it also does NOT have RMD rules.
-This means that you have complete control over what age and what amount you take out of a Roth IRA.
+One common approach that you can take before you reach age 72 and the RMD rules is to consider converting a portion (or all) of your Traditional IRA assets into a Roth IRA.
+The Roth IRA has many benefits, but beyond being a tax-free vehicle it also does NOT have RMD rules.
+This means that you have complete control over what age and what amount you take money out of a Roth IRA.
 In fact, if you NEVER wanted to touch your Roth IRA and leave it to beneficiaries you could do that too.
 When you decide to convert money from a Traditional IRA to a Roth IRA you will pay taxes in the year you make the conversion, but once the funds are in the Roth IRA they are free and clear of taxes for any gains or withdrawals into the future.
-That’s right, absolutely NO taxes are owed again once the funds are in a Roth IRA account.
 This can be a great option for someone to consider if, for example, they retire at 65 and have a 7 year gap before they reach age 72.
-Performing partial Roth IRA conversions during these years (i.e. moving money from a Traditional IRA to a Roth IRA) will ultimately mean that their RMD’s from the Traditional IRA (and subsequent taxes) will be significantly lower once they reach age 72.
+Performing partial Roth IRA conversions during these years will ultimately mean that their RMD’s from the Traditional IRA (and subsequent taxes) will be significantly lower down the line.

 Tax Gain Harvesting

 If an individual already feels they have significant assets in a Roth IRA, or a conversion to a Roth doesn’t make sense for them, then tax gain harvesting could be a helpful consideration.
 Tax gain harvesting applies to non-retirement accounts such as a joint spouse investment account or a simple after-tax brokerage account.
 Any of the assets owned in these accounts that have gained value over the years are going to be ripe for incurring capital gains taxes when you sell them.
 The beauty of the capital gains tax system in the US is that it fluctuates depending on your income.
-In 2020, for a married couple filing jointly, you can actually pay %0 capital gains tax if you make less than $80,000 of income!
+In 2020, for a married couple filing joint taxes, you can actually pay %0 capital gains tax if you make less than $80,000 of income!
 Yes, a 0% tax!
 So, before reaching age 72, and before starting social security income, it can be a great strategy to go through some of your non-retirement savings and sell holdings that have significant gains without incurring any taxes.
 You can then repurchase the exact same asset right away and re-start the clock on any growth from that point.
-Since the sale of assets was for a gain it is not subject to the wash sale rule.
 This process can be tricky, and we highly encourage speaking with a CPA or your financial advisor before considering this approach.

 Delaying Social Security

-Retirement years should be a time when you enjoy your hard work and effort from diligently saving over the years.
+Retirement years should be a time when you enjoy your hard work and effort in saving.
 Implementing some of these strategies can make a huge difference in stretching out your money over your lifetime.